vllm-project/vllm/docs/source/getting_started/quickstart.rst

 With vLLM installed, you can start generating texts for list of input prompts (i.e. offline batch inferencing).
 The example script for this section can be found `here <https://github.com/vllm-project/vllm/blob/main/examples/offline_inference.py>`__.

-The first line of this example imports both the :class:`~vllm.LLM` class, the main class for running offline inference with vLLM engine and the :class:`~vllm.SamplingParams` class which specifies the parameters for the sampling process.
+The first line of this example imports the classes :class:`~vllm.LLM` class and :class:`~vllm.SamplingParams`:

+- :class:`~vllm.LLM` is the main class for running offline inference with vLLM engine.
+- :class:`~vllm.SamplingParams` specifies the parameters for the sampling process.

 .. code-block:: python

     from vllm import LLM, SamplingParams

-The next portion defines a list of input prompts and sampling parameters for generation.
-The `sampling temperature <https://arxiv.org/html/2402.05201v1>`_ is set to ``0.8`` and the `nucleus sampling probability <https://en.wikipedia.org/wiki/Top-p_sampling>`_ is set to 0.95.
+The next section defines a list of input prompts and sampling parameters for text generation.
+The `sampling temperature <https://arxiv.org/html/2402.05201v1>`_ is set to ``0.8`` and the `nucleus sampling probability <https://en.wikipedia.org/wiki/Top-p_sampling>`_ is set to ``0.95``.
 You can find more information about the sampling parameters `here <https://docs.vllm.ai/en/stable/dev/sampling_params.html>`__.

 .. code-block:: python